Revisiting Simple Regret: Fast Rates for Returning a Good Arm: Introduction

 \section{Introduction}

 We consider the pure exploration problem in multi-armed bandits.
 In this problem, given $n$ arms, the learner sequentially chooses an arm $\dsym{I_t} \in [n]:=\{1,\ldots,n\}$ at time $t$ to observe a reward $\dsym{r_t} = \mu_{I_t} + \eta_t$ where $\dsym{\mu_i}$ is the mean reward of arm $i$ and $\dsym{\eta_t}$ is stochastic $\sigma^2$-sub-Gaussian noise.
 Without loss of generality, we assume that $1\ge \mu_1 \ge \cdots \ge \mu_n\ge0$.
 After $T$ time steps, the learner is required to output an arm $\dsym{J_T}$ that is estimated to have the largest mean reward.
-Such a problem was formalized by~\citet{even2006action} and~\citet{bubeck2009pure}, but similar problems were considered much earlier~\cite{bechhofer58sequential,chernoff59sequential}.
-Recently, pure exploration has found many applications such as efficient crowdsourcing for cartoon caption contests~\cite{tanczos17akllucb}, hyperparameter optimization~\cite{li18hyperband}, and accelerating time complexity of clustering algorithms~\cite{baharav19ultra}.
+The budget $T$ may or may not be given to the algorithm as input.
+Such a problem was formalized by~\citet{even2006action} and~\citet{bubeck2009pure}, but similar problems were considered much earlier~\citep{bechhofer58sequential,chernoff59sequential}.
+Recently, pure exploration has found many applications such as efficient crowdsourcing for cartoon caption contests~\citep{tanczos17akllucb}, hyperparameter optimization~\citep{li18hyperband, li20asystem}, and improving the time complexity of clustering algorithms~\citep{baharav19ultra}.
+Hereafter, we take $\sig^2=1$ for ease of exposition, but all our results can easily be extended to $\sig^2$-sub-Gaussian noise.

-Among many performance criteria, \textit{simple regret}, proposed by \citet{bubeck2009pure}, is a natural measure of the quality of estimated best arm $J_T$:
+Among many performance criteria, \textit{simple regret} proposed by \citet{bubeck2009pure} is a natural measure of the quality of the estimated best arm $J_T$: